-Bone fractures occur in 8 out every 1,000 births of infants who experience fetal lacerations, according to the National Institute of Child Health and Human Development.
-Cranial injuries, specifically cephalohematoma, occurs in at least 272 out of 1,000 births of babies who had fetal laceration injuries.
-Although this condition typically goes away within three months, there are other instances in which jaundice develops, which can lead to long-term brain damage if not treated immediately.
+Bone fractures occur in eight out of every 1,000 births that include fetal lacerations, according to the National Institute of Child Health and Human Development.
+Cranial injuries, specifically cephalohematoma, occurs in at least 272 out of 1,000 births that include fetal lacerations.

 Fetal Laceration Treatment

-For minor cuts, many physicians prefer to apply topical tissue adhesives to the cut.
-In other instances, physician may perform suturing, meaning the cut is stitched up by using a suture medical device.
-Suturing is almost always used for deep cuts as well.
+Treatment of fetal lacerations will depend on how deep and long the cut is, as well as any other injuries or medical conditions present.
+For minor cuts, physicians often prefer to apply topical tissue adhesives to the wound.
+For more severe lacerations, physicians may perform suturing, meaning the cut is stitched up using a suture medical device.

 In addition to closing the wound, oral antibiotics may be prescribed to treat any infection present, or to prevent an infection from occurring.